mox17/visual-reqm2-electron/doc/VQL.md

 The 'AND' may also be spelled out, but is not necessary, as for example `meadow AND house`.
 The order of the words does not matter for the final result.

-The evaluation is from left-to-right, and subsequent test for 'house' are only done on specobjects known to contain 'meadow'.
+The evaluation is from left-to-right, and subsequent test for `house` are only done on specobjects known to contain `meadow`.
 This is a performance optimization and is in most cases not relevant to consider.

 ![image](selection-criteria-word-2.png)

 ### Scoping the selection to specific fields in specobject

-Each specobject has a search string, where simple prefixes, derived from the XML schema, prefix the various data items.
+Each specobject in Visual ReqM2 has an internal search string, where simple prefixes, derived from the XML schema, prefix the various data items.
 Also a few synthesized attributes are present.

 If you hover the mouse over the "Selection criteria" text, just over the input field, a tooltip will appear with an overview of the available prefixes.

-The curious can see the tagged search string for a specobject by right-clicking the object and choosing `show search format`.
+The curious can see the tagged search string for a specobject by right-clicking the specobject and choosing `show search format`.

 ![image](selection-criteria-tooltip-vql.png)